 On February 10, 2020, the Company closed a "best efforts" public offering whereby the Company issued an aggregate of 5,600,000 of common units and pre-funded units at a public offering price of \$1.25 per common unit and \$1.249 per pre-funded unit.
 As part of the public offering, the Company entered into a securities purchase agreement with certain institutional purchasers.
 Each common unit consisted of one ordinary share, par value NIS 0.25 per share, and one common warrant to purchase one ordinary share.
 Each pre-funded unit consisted of one pre-funded warrant to purchase one ordinary share and one common warrant.
 Additionally, the Company issued warrants to purchase up to 336,000 ordinary shares, with an exercise price of \$1.5625 per share, to representatives of H.C.
 Wainwright as compensation for its role as the placement agent in the Company's February 2020 offering.
-During the three months ended March 31, 2020 all pre-funded warrants to purchase ordinary shares were exercised.
+During the three months ended March 31, 2020, all pre-funded warrants to purchase ordinary shares were exercised.
+During the three months ended June 30, 2020, 1,246,500 warrants to purchase ordinary shares were exercised.

-Investment agreement:
+2. Investment agreement

 On March 6, 2018, the Company entered into an investment agreement with Timwell Corporation Limited, a Hong Kong corporation ("Timwell"), as amended on May 15, 2018 (the "Investment Agreement"), pursuant to which the Company agreed to issue to Timwell, in three different tranches, an aggregate of 640,000 ordinary shares in return for aggregate gross proceeds of \$20 million.
 The closing of each tranche is subject to certain closing conditions.
 The closing of the first tranche (the "First Tranche Closing") took place on May 15, 2018, upon which Timwell received 160,000 ordinary shares for an aggregate purchase price of \$5,000,000, and Timwell and the Company signed a registration rights agreement in the form attached to the Investment Agreement.
 The net aggregate proceeds of the First Tranche Closing after deducting fees and other related expenses in the amount of approximately \$705 thousands were approximately \$4.3 million.
-The remaining investment was to occur in two tranches, including \$10 million for the issuance to Timwell of 320,000 ordinary shares (the "Second Tranche") and \$5 million for the issuance to Timwell of 160,000 ordinary shares (the "Third Tranch").
-The closings of the second and third tranches were subject to specified closing conditions, including, the formation of a joint venture, the signing of a license agreement and a supply agreement, and the successful production of certain ReWalk products.
+The remaining investment is to occur in two tranches, including \$10 million for the issuance to Timwell of 320,000 ordinary shares (the "Second Tranche") and \$5 million for the issuance to Timwell of 160,000 ordinary shares (the "Third Tranch").
+The closing of the second and third tranches is subject to specified closing conditions, including, with respect to the second tranche, the signing of a license agreement and a supply agreement and the formation of the China JV (the "China JV") based on the JV Framework Agreement, and, with respect to the third tranche, the successful production of certain ReWalk products by the China JV.
 The second tranche closing was initially expected to occur by July 1, 2018 and the third tranche closing was initially expected to occur by December 31, 2018 and no later than April 1, 2019.